nickdemeo/StayUp/README.md

 aims to provide investors with an intuitive tool for analyzing trends, visualizing data, and making informed financial decisions.
-The application will be developed using Streamlitfor an interactive user experience, making stock market analysis accessible even to non-technical users.
+The application will be developed using Streamlit for an interactive user experience, making stock market analysis accessible even to non-technical users.
 This project aligns with the growing need for data-driven investment strategies,